-The start to school is the perfect time to schedule an eye exam.
-What better way to make sure your child isn’t going to have limitations because of their vision.
+The start to school is the perfect time to schedule a sight test.
+Especially booking and appointment with your local eye doctor for kids.
+What better way to make sure your child isn’t going to have limitations because of their vision during their school year.

 Every two years you should be going in to have your eyes checked to be sure you are monitoring and maintaining the health of your eyes.
 It’s also important to know that children can be tested as early as 6 months of age.

 All it took was a quick call to our local IRIS location and they were able to schedule our appointments over the phone.
 There is also the option to book your eye appointment online.